 4、PCB Base Weight vs. Copper Plating Thickness

 On its own, copper does not achieve anything as a conductor.
-It needs to be heated or cooled to certain levels for it to carry a charge in any PCB.
-The classification of PCB copper weights above describes base copper weights that are completely unaltered.
+It needs to be heated or cooled to certain levels to carry a charge in any PCB.
+The classification of PCB copper weights above describes base copper weights that are entirely unaltered.

 Plating thickness is determined when copper is heated or cooled to certain levels.
 This chart shows a clear relationship between the unaltered copper weight, trace width, which pertains to a cross-section of copper, usually measured in millimeters (or "mils" for short), and current carrying capacity.

-A mistake that some manufacturers make is that they do not take into account both temperatures and trace when determining plating thickness.
+Some manufacturers make a mistake because they do not consider temperatures and traces when determining plating thickness.
 They will consider one thing but not the other.

-This mistake occurs because unlike many other operations that entail determining PCB copper weight, knowing trace width and temperatures are generally not part of calculations when finalizing PCB copper weight.
+This mistake occurs because, unlike many other operations that determine PCB copper weight, knowing trace width and temperatures is generally not part of calculations when finalizing PCB copper weight.

 We explored the copper plating process.
 The calculation method of copper weight will be accurately displayed below.

 5、How is the Weight of the PCB Copper Finalized? - The Copper Weight Calculator

 Recall that copper is an alloy that requires a set of calculations to determine its final weight.
 Some of these methods were mentioned earlier, but these calculations will be explored now.

 Before starting any copper weight calculation, you should know the difference between copper and copper alloy.
 While pure copper is an alloy in and of itself, there are some cases where it is combined with another alloy, such as nickel, to form a "copper alloy."